 We all have read many books since childhood.
-Be it a storybook, school books, or novels, everyone has done it.
+Be it a storybook, school book, or novel, everyone has done it.
 But have you ever thought about whether you can get paid to read books?
 Is it really possible?

 In this post, I will discuss 6 companies that are willing to pay you money for reading books.
 Along with that, I have also included 7 more companies that exactly don’t offer cash but instead, offer free books.

 If neither of them makes you intrigued, I have also listed 3 additional ways to take advantage of your reading habit.
 So, without any further ado, let’s begin.

 How Does Reading Books Pay Money?

 Well, you can indeed make money reading books, but that is not the only thing you have to do.
 Sure, it is a necessary part of the entire process, but you also need to give your honest opinion (review) about the books you read.

 For this, you have to write a small review about your experience including the likes and dislikes.
 This helps the author to know what kind of opinion do the people hold about their book.

 - First, you’re assigned a book, or you can choose anyone you like.

 - Then read the complete book followed by writing a comprehensive & honest review of around 150-350 words long.
 You can include both positive and negative points.

 - The company checks your review & if it passes their standard, you will get paid or you can keep the book as a gift.